Presidency of Ulysses S. Grant: Civil Rights Act of 1875

 Throughout his presidency, Grant was continually concerned with the civil rights of all Americans, "irrespective of nationality, color, or religion."
-Grant had no role in writing the Civil Rights Act of 1875 but he did sign it a few days before the Republicans lost control of Congress.
+Grant had no role in writing the Civil Rights Act of 1875, but he did sign it a few days before the Republicans lost control of Congress.
 The new law was designed to allow everyone access to public eating establishments, hotels, and places of entertainment.
-This was done particularly to protect African Americans who were discriminated across United States.
-The bill was also passed in honor of Senator Charles Sumner who had previously attempted to pass a civil rights bill in 1872.
+This was done particularly to protect African Americans who were discriminated against across the United States.
+The bill was also passed in honor of Senator Charles Sumner, who had previously attempted to pass a civil rights bill in 1872.
 In his sixth message to Congress, he summed up his own views, "While I remain Executive all the laws of Congress and the provisions of the Constitution ... will be enforced with rigor ...
 Treat the Negro as a citizen and a voter, as he is and must remain ...
 Then we shall have no complaint of sectional interference."
-In the pursued equal justice for all category from the 2009 C-SPAN presidential rating survey Grant scored a 9 getting into the top ten.
-The Civil Rights Act of 1875 proved a very little value to Blacks.
+The Civil Rights Act of 1875 proved to be a very little value to Blacks.
 The Justice Department and the federal judges generally refused to enforce it, and the Supreme Court declared it unconstitutional in 1883.
 Historian William Gillette calls it "an insignificant victory."